Static Hovering Realization for Multirotor Aerial Vehicles with Tiltable Propellers: Modeling of Generic Tiltable MRAVs

 \subsection{Allocation Strategies}

 In this paper, we refer to an allocation strategy, or allocation map, as any mapping between the platform's control inputs and the applied wrench.
-Since we are introducing two control inputs, such mapping could be in one of the following forms: \begin{enumerate} \item $\vect{H} \rightarrow \totalWrench$; or \item $\VP \rightarrow \totalWrench.$ \end{enumerate} Following the Newton-Euler formalism, we can write the dynamic equation of motion of a multirotor platform as follows:
+Since we are introducing two control inputs, such mapping could be in one of the following forms, which will be discussed below: \begin{enumerate} \item $\vect{H} \rightarrow \totalWrench$; or \item $\VP \rightarrow \totalWrench.$ \end{enumerate} First, to illustrate the effect of the allocated wrench $\totalWrench$ on the platform's dynamics, let us write the dynamic equation of motion of a multirotor platform following the Newton-Euler formalism as follows: